- Featured Audio Tour

 - Step 3: Choose a tour or browse our collection at your own pace

-You can also experience this in person by visiting us in the Bloch Building.
-The tour starts in gallery L3.
+You can experience this in person by visiting us on the second floor of the Nelson-Atkins building.
+The tour starts in room 215 of the American galleries.

 With Smartify, you can also find new insights about works of art from curators, artists, and community members.
 Here is a sample of what you can discover on the app: